 - Less choice: Glass bottles are less likely to come in loads of shapes, sizes or styles as plastic bottles do, since they’re simply not as common.

-The Best Baby Glass Bottles of 2019
+Best Glass Baby Bottle Reviews of 2019

 1. Philips Avent Natural Glass Bottle